The states a test moves through, and the key actions at each one.

 Browse as a shopper would.
 Visit the affected pages, add to cart, and step through checkout.
 Confirm the modification displays the way you designed it.

-Storefront in preview mode with the ABConvert preview widget open
+Browsing the storefront in preview mode, with the ABConvert preview widget showing the active variant.

 4